thomasaiwilcox/StrictSwift/IMPLEMENTATION_PLAN.md

 ## Overview

-This implementation plan breaks down the development of StrictSwift into manageable phases, starting with an MVP that delivers immediate value and progressively adding capabilities toward the full vision of "Critical Swift Mode" with Rust-equivalent safety guarantees.
+This implementation plan breaks down the development of StrictSwift into manageable phases, starting with an MVP that delivers immediate value and progressively adding capabilities toward the full vision of "Critical Swift Mode" with Rust-inspired safety patterns.

 ## Phase 0: Foundation & Infrastructure (Weeks 1-2)